next-ivanblanquez/beeva-poc-pygdf/README.md

 * PyGDF has less operation set than Pandas, for example, it has not operations over rows, just a query function, end the rest operations are over columns.
 * You need Pandas or Numpy to load data from a file, does not load data directly.
-* PyGDF is still in beta phase, there are not a release version yet (will be released on September), so there is not a community following this project yet and is not easy to install.
+* PyGDF is still in beta phase, there are not a release version yet (until September), so there is not a community following this project yet and is not easy to install.
-* PyGDF neither has not a complete examples or a good documentation of all its features and is not so easy to find them.
+* PyGDF lacks complete examples and has poor documentation of all its features and is not so easy to find them.

 ### Experiments